Home > How to Pay for Surgery After a Truck Accidents

 Your surgeon knows paying for surgery - especially unexpected surgery - can prove difficult for the average accident victim.
 While your surgeon also has costs to consider, including the cost of paying a salary for office staff and keeping that office up and running, your surgeon or surgical center may work with you on fees if you can discuss your financial needs and limitations ahead of time.
 (This is where letters of protection, discussed above, often come in handy.)
 There’s more you can do:

 Talk to the hospital to see what programs exist to help with care.
 Many hospitals have programs that will help cover some or all of the cost of your medical care, especially if you fall into a low-income category or have injuries that will require long-term treatment and care.
 Contact the hospital to learn more about what programs the hospital has available.
 If you can wait to have your surgery, you may choose to contact more than one local hospital and get quotes to find the most cost-effective place to have your surgery.
 Keep in mind that even if you talk to the hospital, you may also need to get in touch with medical providers if they send you separate bills.

-- Set up a payment arrangement or installment plan.
+Set up a payment arrangement or installment plan.
 Many medical providers, including hospitals, will not send your bill to collections as long as you make a good faith effort to continue making payments toward it.
 Make arrangements that will allow you to make payments, even small payments, toward your surgery each month.
 This can help bridge the gap between the procedure and your ability to pay.
 You may need to contact each provider you owe in order to establish these payment arrangements.

+Dealing with the complicated payment arrangements after a surgical procedure can cause considerable stress and hardship for anyone.
+Patients who have suffered severe injuries have enough to juggle with managing their recoveries.
 If you need help handling the tasks associated with paying your medical bills, especially seeking compensation from the party that caused your injuries, contact an experienced personal injury attorney as soon as possible.
 You might not know what you’re entitled to, but it’s our job to!